yguillemot/RaQt_maker/README.md

  4. Force a few types and size depending of the platform
  5. Select the classes and methods we want to interface with
  6. Generate the code (Raku and C++)
- 7. Move the generated code in a place where it can be compiled and used
+ 7. Test and use the generated code

 STEP 1: Extract the C++ headers from a Qt distribution
 ------------------------------------------------------